Tyler Blackburn: Music

 For his role in Alloy Entertainment web series Wendy, Blackburn recorded Golden State's "Save Me" to be used as the show's theme song, which was released on August 15, 2011.
 He recorded "Find a Way" in 2012 for the then ABC Family (now renamed Freeform) show, The Secret Life of the American Teenager.
 The song was also featured on ABC Family's other shows, including The Fosters and Pretty Little Liars, the latter of which Blackburn starred on.

 Subsequently, Blackburn released an extended play titled "Find My Way - EP" in 2013 which was released on Apple Music.

 Blackburn has also recorded several songs with Novi, including a feature on Novi's song titled "Can't Love Me".
 The song was then featured in the twelfth episode of Roswell, New Mexico. on which Blackburn starred on during its four-season run.
 Blackburn also performed a song called "Would You Come Home" on the thirteenth episode of season two of Roswell, New Mexico as his character, Alex Manes.

 Personal life

-Blackburn publicly came out as bisexual on April 19, 2019 through an interview with The Advocate.
+Through an interview with The Advocate on April 19, 2019, Blackburn publicly came out as queer and bisexual, saying he had identified as bisexual since he was a teenager, but that biphobia had contributed to him suppressing his feelings towards men until his late 20s.